-- The Commission shall maintain a telephone hotline as well as internet portal through which residents of South Dakota may anonymously report instances of corruption in state government. - (h) The Commission shall maintain a website to educate the public about its role and the Democracy Credit Program, publish its reports and findings, and promote public trust in government.
+The commission shall maintain a telephone hotline as well as a website through which persons may anonymously report instances of corruption in state government.
+The commission shall maintain a website to educate the public about its role and the Program, publish its reports and findings, and promote public trust in government.